 1. Members of council may not participate as members of the public in public comment periods.

-2. Each member of the public may only speak once in any given public comment period, and is limited to five minutes for his/her public comment.
-In situations where unusually large numbers of people wish to speak, the Mayor has discretion to limit public comments to less than five minutes to insure everyone has a chance to speak.
+2. Each member of the public may only speak once in any given public comment period, and is limited to three (3) minutes for his/her public comment.
+In situations where unusually large numbers of people wish to speak, the Mayor has discretion to limit public comments to less than three minutes to insure everyone has a chance to speak.

 3. Council shall take care not to debate issues with members of the public but, if items need to addressed, direction can be given to City staff to do so.